2022 FIFA World Cup: Russian participation

 On 9 December 2019, the World Anti-Doping Agency (WADA) handed Russia a four-year ban from all major sporting events, after RUSADA was found non-compliant for handing over manipulated lab data to investigators.
 The Russian national team were still permitted to enter qualification, as the ban only applied to the final tournament to decide the world champions.
 A team representing Russia, which used the Russian flag and anthem, could not participate under the WADA decision whilst the ban was active.
-The decision was appealed to the Court of Arbitration for Sport, and on 17 December 2020, Russian teams were banned from competing at world championships organised or sanctioned by a WADA signatory until 16 December 2022, the day before the third place play-off.
+The decision was appealed to the Court of Arbitration for Sport, and on 17 December 2020, Russian teams were banned from competing at world championships organised or sanctioned by a WADA signatory until 16 December 2022, the day before the match for third place.

 After the Russian invasion of Ukraine, Russia's participation was further thrown into doubt.
 On 24 February 2022, the three teams in Russia's qualifying path—Czech Republic, Poland, and Sweden—announced their unwillingness to play any matches in Russian territory.
 Poland and Sweden extended the boycott on 26 February to any qualifying games, and the Czech Republic made the same decision one day later.

 On 27 February 2022, FIFA announced a number of sanctions impacting Russia's participation in international football.
 Russia was prohibited from hosting international competitions, and the national team was ordered to play all home matches behind closed doors in neutral countries.
 Under these sanctions, Russia would not be allowed to compete under the country's name, flag, or national anthem; similarly to the Russian athletes' participation in events such as the Olympics, the team would compete under the abbreviation of their national federation, the Russian Football Union ("RFU"), rather than "Russia".
 The next day, FIFA decided to suspend Russia from international competitions "until further notice", including its participation in the 2022 FIFA World Cup.